A crooked businessman named Kent (Brian Donlevy) rigs a card game with the help of a fetching dance hall queen Frenchy (Marlene Dietrich).

 Memorable lines:

-Clara, the maid, as Frenchy dumps gold coins out of her cleavage: “What’s coming out, a new gold rush?
+Clara, the maid, as Frenchy dumps gold coins out of her cleavage: “What’s coming out, a new gold rush?”

-Bartender: “They’re waiting for you, Frenchie.”
+Bartender, referring to the barroom crowd: “They’re waiting for you, Frenchie.”

 Frenchy: “The longer they wait, the more they like it.”

-Frenchy: “I don’t want your husband, Mrs. Callahan.
+Frenchy, when confronted by Lilly Bell Callahan: “I don’t want your husband, Mrs. Callahan.
 All I want is his money.
 And his pants.”

 Lily Belle: “And how’d you get ’em?
-By makin’ eyes at him while you cheat, you guilded lily you.”
+By makin’ eyes at him while you cheat, you guilded lily, you.”

 Frenchy: “But Mrs. Callahan, you know he would rather be cheated by me than married to you.”